lexibank/tlopo/out/vol2/chapter9.md

 9.2.2.1 Night

-POc &ast;boŋi ‘night’ also meant ‘day of twenty-four hours’, to judge from the widely scattered reflexes with this meaning (see below NNG: Manam, Poeng; MM: Tolai; SES: Gela, Lau; NCV: Tamambo, Nokuku, Uripiv, Port Sandwich, Lonwolwol; Mic: Kiribatese; Pn: Samoan, Tuvalu, Nanumean, Rennellese, Hawaiian, Marquesan).
-Blust (ACD) notes that PMP &ast;beRŋi is also reconstructable with both senses.
+POc _&ast;boŋi_ ‘night’ also meant ‘day of twenty-four hours’, to judge from the widely scattered reflexes with this meaning (see below NNG: Manam, Poeng; MM: Tolai; SES: Gela, Lau; NCV: Tamambo, Nokuku, Uripiv, Port Sandwich, Lonwolwol; Mic: Kiribatese; Pn: Samoan, Tuvalu, Nanumean, Rennellese, Hawaiian, Marquesan).
+Blust (ACD) notes that PMP _&ast;beRŋi_ is also reconstructable with both senses.
 The dual sense is not surprising: in European languages ‘day’ serves in the same way.

-All Polynesian reflexes point back to PPn &ast;pō (for expected &ast;poŋi, which survived in &ast;poŋi-poŋi ‘be or become morning’ (p.16 and certain other expressions, e.g. Samoan poŋi- sā ‘be dark’ V., ADJ., ‘darkness’ N., po-poŋi ‘(night) be full’ V., ADJ.).
-Ross Clark (pers. comm.) attributes the replacement of &ast;poŋi by &ast;pō to back-formation from &ast;poŋi-a ‘be overcome by night’, via reanalysis as &ast;po-ŋia, with automatic lengthening of the new monosyllabic content word &ast;po- to bimoraic &ast;pō.
+All Polynesian reflexes point back to PPn _&ast;pō_ (for expected _&ast;poŋi_, which survived in _&ast;poŋi-poŋi_ ‘be or become morning’ (p.16 and certain other expressions, e.g. Samoan _poŋi-sā_ ‘be dark’ V., ADJ., ‘darkness’ N., _po-poŋi_ ‘(night) be full’ V., ADJ.).
+Ross Clark (pers. comm.) attributes the replacement of _&ast;poŋi_ by _&ast;pō_ to back-formation from _&ast;poŋi-a_ ‘be overcome by night’, via reanalysis as _&ast;po-ŋia_, with automatic lengthening of the new monosyllabic content word _&ast;po-_ to bimoraic _&ast;pō_.

 <table>
 <tr>